Prince mourned one year after his death

 And as elusive as he was in life -- grudgingly joining social media and rarely granting interviews -- Prince's death has been equally shrouded in mystery.

-The disconnect between Prince's reputation for healthy living and his surprising early death exacerbated the sense of loss among some of his fans.
+The disconnect between Prince's reputation for healthy living and his surprising early death has exacerbated the sense of loss among some of his fans.

 Atlanta Journal-Constitution reporter Ernie Suggs said his mourning has been "a lingering, festering hurt for a long time."